MeghdadMirabi/bidding-tracker/README.md

 | **Handler (Gin)**  | RecordBidHandler, GetBidsByItemHandler, GetWinningBidHandler, GetItemsByUserHandler | Each request runs in its own goroutine; relies on repository for concurrency |

 This design ensures **safe concurrent reads and writes**, separates concerns between layers, and allows **highly concurrent HTTP access**.

+---

+### Integration Tests

+The project includes integration tests to verify the end-to-end behavior of the system.
+These tests simulate HTTP requests to the API endpoints using an in-memory repository, ensuring that the system works correctly without depending on an external database.

+#### Test Approach

+1. **Router Setup**
+   Each test initializes a new `gin.Engine` router using an in-memory repository (`MemoryRepo`) and the `BiddingService`.
+Helper functions are provided to simplify router setup:
+   - `SetupTestRouter()` – Initializes the router with an empty repository.
+   - `SetupTestRouterWithItems(items ...Item)` – Initializes the router and seeds it with provided items.

+2. **Request Execution**
+   Requests are executed and responses parsed using helper functions:
+   - `ExecuteRequest()` – Executes an HTTP request and returns the raw response recorder.
+   - `ExecuteRequestAndParse()` – Executes an HTTP request and parses the JSON response into a Go map for assertions.

+3. **Testing Scenarios**
+   The integration tests cover the main API endpoints:
+   - `RecordBidHandler` – Tests placing a bid, including valid bids and invalid JSON input.
+   - `GetBidsByItemHandler` – Tests retrieving all bids for a specific item.
+   - `GetWinningBidHandler` – Tests retrieving the highest bid for an item, including scenarios where there are no bids or the item does not exist.
+   - `GetItemsByUserHandler` – Tests retrieving all items a specific user has bid on, including users with no bids or nonexistent users.

+4. **Assertions**
+   The tests use `require` from `testify` to verify:
+   - HTTP status codes are as expected.
+   - Response payloads contain the correct data (e.g., bid amounts, user IDs, timestamps).
+   - Timestamps are valid RFC3339 format.
+   - Correct handling of empty results or nonexistent items/users.

+5. **Isolation**
+   Each test uses a fresh in-memory repository, ensuring no cross-test interference and full isolation.

+This approach ensures that the API behaves correctly under realistic conditions while keeping tests fast and deterministic.

+---
+### Performance Tests

+The project includes performance benchmarks to evaluate the auction system under different workloads.
+These tests measure throughput, latency, and memory usage for various bidding and query scenarios, using an in-memory repository.

+#### Benchmark Approach

+1. **Repository and Service Setup**
+   All performance tests use `MemoryRepo` with `BiddingService`.
+Each benchmark initializes items and users according to the scenario to simulate realistic load.

+2. **Benchmark Types**

+   - **PlaceBid - Isolated Items (Low Contention)**
+     Measures bid placement on independent items with no concurrency.
+This micro-benchmark simulates users bidding on different items simultaneously, ensuring minimal contention.

+   - **PlaceBid - Shared Item (High Contention)**
+     Simulates many users placing bids concurrently on a single item to test thread-safety and contention handling.
+Uses `b.RunParallel()` with atomic operations to ensure consistent bid increments.

+   - **GetWinningBid - Single Threaded (Low Contention)**
+     Measures performance of retrieving the winning bid for multiple items sequentially, simulating low read concurrency.

+   - **GetWinningBid - Concurrent (High Contention)**
+     Simulates multiple threads concurrently reading the winning bid for the same item, testing the system under high read contention.

+   - **Mixed Workload (Concurrent Readers and Writers)**
+     Simulates a realistic scenario with both bid placements (writers) and winning bid queries (readers) on the same item.
+The workload ratio can be configured (e.g., 70% reads, 30% writes).

+   - **Load Scenarios**
+     Configurable scenarios allow testing:
+       - Low vs. high contention
+       - Read-heavy vs. write-heavy workloads
+       - Mixed read/write workloads
+       - Burst traffic vs. steady traffic

+3. **Metrics Collected**

+   - **Throughput** – Total operations per second.
+   - **Latency** – Minimum, maximum, average, p95, and p99 latencies for operations.
+   - **Memory Usage** – Memory allocated during benchmark.
+   - **Success and Failure Counts** – Number of successful bids, failed bids, and read operations per scenario.
+   - **Item-Level Stats** – Number of successful bids per item.

+4. **Implementation Details**

+   - Benchmarks use Go’s `testing.B` and `b.RunParallel()` to simulate concurrency.
+   - Atomic counters (`atomic.AddInt64`) are used to safely track shared state.
+   - Randomized bid amounts and user IDs simulate realistic, unpredictable workloads.
+   - Optional burst mode can simulate peak load by removing artificial delays between operations.

+5. **Purpose**

+   These benchmarks help evaluate:
+   - System throughput under various contention and concurrency scenarios.
+   - Latency distribution under normal and peak loads.
+   - Memory consumption during high load.
+   - Correctness under concurrent operations.

+This performance testing framework ensures that the auction system can handle realistic loads and maintain responsiveness and consistency under concurrent operations.